200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-SolubleSahuagin.md

 ```
 ## Author Comments (if any)

-The title is a parody of André Brenton's "Soluble Fish."
+The title is a parody of AndrÃ© Brenton's "Soluble Fish."
 Oneperson described this as "a Borgesian random encounter table.?"
 I was thinking more Breton than Jorge Luis Borges when I wrote it, but it's probably closer to the latter.
 It's the right general idea in any case.

 On the gaming end of things, firstly, I was inspired by early Judges Guild supplements.
 Second, use of the word "opilione" is a one-word homage to Gary Gygax's prose style.
 That's not sarcasm; Gygax really expanded my vocabulary when I was a kid.
 Finally, I tried to capture Dave Arneson's wry humor and the way he spiced his fantasy with science fiction.